DavidHau/Bullish-Store/README.md

 `Discount` setting can be configured to be applicable to all product by using `isApplyToAllProduct=true`, or target a on-sale product by setting `shelfGoodId`.
-`applyAtEveryNthNumberOfItem` setting is used to indicate how many number of *identical product* needed in order to get discount.
+`applyAtEveryNthNumberOfIdenticalItem` setting is used to indicate how many number of *identical product* needed in order to get discount.

 ## Architecture